JohnCGriffin/BF-computed-goto/README.md

 the idea of using it.
 I suspected that a switch statement in C++ had to be just as fast, and certainly more standard.
 Thus, I whittled away some more with decreasing returns.

-Decreasing returns finally hit an asymptote materially under target performance (sbfi) - time to investigate the non-standard goto option.
+When the decreasing returns finally showed an asymptote, I revisited the non-standard computed goto.

 ## Let's try it